 Avoid protests and demonstrations throughout Côte d’Ivoire as they may become violent without warning.

 Dix-Huit Montagnes, Haut-Sassandra, Moyen-Cavally and Bas-Sassandra: We advise you to reconsider your need to travel to these regions, as the security situation remains unstable due to inter-communal tensions and the presence of armed militias in the proximity of the Liberian border.

 There have been cross border attacks in areas bordering Liberia and Ghana since June 2012.
+Some militia attacks in border areas have killed UN peacekeepers and Ivorian military forces.
+Attacks occurred most recently in February and May 2014.
 Australians in Côte d’Ivoire should reconsider their need to travel to the Liberian border and exercise a high degree of caution in areas near the Ghanaian border.
 Monitor local media for developments.

 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.